New Beginnings / Men’s Circle

 Cultural educational workshops and traditional ceremonies

-Cultural healing programs and educational workshops are based on the Aboriginal beliefs, values and traditions that have been passed to us by Elders, traditional healers and experts in the mental health field.
-All Aboriginal adults and families are welcome and are supported to enhance their mental, emotional, and spiritual well being.
+Cultural healing programs and educational workshops are based on Indigenous knowledge, culture and traditions that have been passed to us by Elders, traditional healers and cultural community.
+All Indigenous adults and families are welcome and are supported to enhance their mental, emotional, and spiritual well being.

 *Cultural Workshops are advertised throughout the year!